2011–12 Marist Red Foxes men's basketball team

 The 2011–12 Marist Red Foxes men's basketball team represented Marist College during the 2010–11 NCAA Division I men's basketball season.
 The Red Foxes, led by fourth year head coach Chuck Martin, played their home games at the McCann Arena and were members of the Metro Atlantic Athletic Conference.
 They finished the season 14–18, 7–11 in MAAC play to finish eighth place.
 They lost in the quarterfinals of the MAAC tournament to Iona.

 Previous season

-The Red Foxes finished the 2010–11 season 6–27, 3–15 in MAAC play to finish in a tie for ninth place.
+The Red Foxes finished the 2010–11 season 6–27, 3–15 in MAAC play to finish in a tie for the ninth place.
 They advanced to the quarterfinals of the MAAC tournament where they lost to Fairfield.